-Welcome to the Foal Patrol Blog!
+Welcome to the Foal Patrol!
 Here you will find content from all of our mares in one place.
-Please check back regularly as we will be constantly posting new content.
+Please check back regularly for the latest updates!

 Merriebelle Stable proudly offered Arravale18 for auction